jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 1. Use docker compose
 I quickly realised that for a setup like this, I will have to use `docker compose`.
 If you are new to docker or docker compose, let me quickly clarify this.

 Docker is used to containerize your application while docker compose is a discriptor about how multiple containers behave in each others presence.
 Do they share a network?
 Do they share a volume?
-What about environment variables
+What about environment variables?
+In what order should they be run?
+Do you need to scale them?
+If yes, how many containers would you need?

+So now, the plan has been modified a bi I am going to have two containers

 I am planning o
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzQ2MTM5ODMsLTczOTExNzc1NSwtMT
-Q1NTQzNTI5NywxMDE0NDQxMDIxXX0=
+eyJoaXN0b3J5IjpbLTk4Njg3NjQyMCwtNzM5MTE3NzU1LC0xND
+U1NDM1Mjk3LDEwMTQ0NDEwMjFdfQ==
 -->